brianknutson/azure-network-protocols/README.md

 Step 4 - Observe Domain Name System (DNS) Traffic
 ------
+The following traffic I wanted to observe is the DNS protocol, which is a protocol that translates a website name into a IP address.

+Because I haven't given PowerShell a command related to the DNS protocol and filtered for DNS traffic, no traffic is shown.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/8.0.png)

+I used the command "nslookup disney.com" in PowerShell.
+The response gave me the Disney website's IP address, and within Wireshark, DNS traffic is shown.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/8.1.png)

 Step 5 - Observe Remote Desktop Protocol (RDP) Traffic
 ------
+The final traffic I wanted to observe is RDP traffic.
+RDP is a network protocol that allows a user to remotely access and control another device over a network connection.

+Because I have access to the Windows VM using RDP and RDP needs to be continuously running for me to access the VM, Wireshark is constantly capturing packets related to RDP.
+Even moving the mouse within the VM is sending packets to Wireshark.

 ![image alt](https://github.com/brianknutson/azure-network-protocols/blob/4031796df3927e9452d5b05f209618ae7738aabb/9.0.png)